Arbalest-Rocketry/flight-computer/README.md

 ### Overview

-This document provides a detailed description of the Arbalest Flight Computer setup as depicted in the provided schematic.
+This document provides a detailed description of the Arbalest Flight Computer setup as depicted in the schematic.
 The system integrates four 3.7V 650mAh LiPo batteries, a screw switch, and three Runcam Split 4 cameras connected to the Arbalest Flight Computer.
 The flight computer controls four pyro channels specifically designed for parachute deployment.

 ### Components